software-mansion/radon-ide/packages/docs/docs/launch-configuration.md

 ### Custom build settings

-Instead of letting Radon IDE build your app, you can use scripts or [Expo Application Services (EAS)](https://expo.dev/eas) to do it with `buildScript` configuration option.
+Instead of letting Radon IDE build your app, you can use scripts (`buildScript` option) or [Expo Application Services (EAS)](https://expo.dev/eas) (`eas` option) to do it.

-The requirement for scripts is to output the absolute path to the built app as the last line of standard output.
+The requirement for scripts is to output the absolute path to the built app as the last line of the standard output.

-You can also use `eas build`, `eas build:list` or `eas build:view` with JSON output to use builds from EAS.
-If multiple builds are present, Radon IDE will take the most recent one.
-Builds for iOS need to have `"ios.simulator": true` config option set.

-`buildScript` configuration option is an object with `ios` and `android` keys.
-Both are optional, specifying any of them will replace default build logic for that platform with command of your choice.

-Below is an example that replaces Android build with build from EAS:
+Both `buildScript` and `eas` are objects having `ios` and `android` optional keys.
+You can't specify one platform in both custom script and EAS build options.

+`buildScript.ios` and `buildScript.android` are string keys, representing custom command used to build the app.
+Example below:
 ```json
 {
   "version": "0.2.0",